rendaw/trezor-gpg-pinentry-tk/readme.md

 # Trezor-style PIN entry for GPG

 This is an alternate PIN entry for use with [trezor-agent]() or for people with number-only PINs.
-It displays a grid of unlabeled buttons and supports configurable keyboard mappings, by default allowing entry via these grids:
+It displays a grid of unlabeled buttons and supports configurable keyboard mappings, by default allowing entry via these keys:

 ```
 w e r      u i o      7 8 9